diogob/carrierwave-postgresql/README.md

 This version drops support for ruby 1.9.
 If you use this version you should stick to 0.1.5.
 The new adition to 0.2.0 is support to JRuby thanks to [@TheKidCoder](https://github.com/TheKidCoder).
+Due to the JRuby support the gem pg is no longer a dependency in our gemspec.
+This means that **you need either pg or activerecord-jdbcpostgresql-adapter** as a dependency of your project.

 ## Installation